 Hurricane season is here: The best non-perishable food kits for emergencies

 When a hurricane hits, you need to be ready with all your essentials -- including food.
-Hurricane season is in full swing, with Tropical Storm Idalia roaring through Georgia and South Carolina after hitting Florida as hurricane.
+Hurricane season is in full swing, with dangerous storms battering the coasts.
 FEMA suggests having at least a three-day supply of non-perishable food on hand to prepare for a hurricane.
 Luckily, there are companies that sell non-perishable food kits for emergencies such as these.

 - Related: How we select our products